gulpjs/interpret/README.md

 ```

 ### configurations
-These configuration options will be passed into any `register` function available for the a certain module.
+These configuration options should be passed into any `register` function with the same key.
 ```js
 // configurations
 {